โThe whole purpose of education is to turn mirrors into windows.โ โ Sydney J. Harris

 Dream Machine

-Think of clouds, a big slide, and the fun physical activities all combined in one!
+Think of clouds, a big slide, and fun physical activities all combined in one!

 They can even make their own clouds that fly up the machine with the cloud simulation ring.
 So much fun!